EVOLVED-5G/UmaCsicNetApp/README.md

 * Servers - Register - Server

+* General

-* General - Name - value specified in the postgresql environment file
+    * Name - value specified in the postgresql environment file

+* Connection

-* Connection - Hostname - container name specified in the postgresql deployment file
+    * Hostname - container name specified in the postgresql deployment file

-* Connection - Port - value specified in the postgresql service file
+    * Port - value specified in the postgresql service file

-* Connection - Username - value specified in the postgresql environment file
+    * Username - value specified in the postgresql environment file

-* Connection - Password - value specified in the postgresql environment file
+    * Password - value specified in the postgresql environment file

 ## Create cell